scarf-sh/docs/docs/gateway.md

 | Admin        | Can read all package-level data, edit package configuration, and grant access to other members (but can't remove other admins) |
 | Member       | Can read all package-level data                                                                                                |

-Scarf does not yet support organization-level permissions but will soon.

 #### Docker Packages: Defining a container pull

 Scarf defines a pull based on how [Docker Hub defines them](/docker-hub/download-rate-limit) for the purposes of their rate-limiting functionality.